jessegmeyerlab/proteomics-tutorial/README.md

-# Automated scholarly manuscripts on GitHub
+# A Practical Beginner's Guide to Proteomics

 <!-- usage note: edit the H1 title above to personalize the manuscript -->